-Tax-efficient investments are made through government approved schemes and offer investors vairous forms of tax relief on their investment.
+Tax-efficient investments are made through government approved schemes and offer investors various forms of tax relief on their investment.
 These tax reliefs range from capital gains relief through to loss relief and inheritance tax relief.
-There are a large number of tax efficient investment opportunities including ISAs, SEIS investments, EIS investments, SIPPS and Venture Capital Trusts.
+There are a large number of tax efficient investment opportunities, including:

 ISAs can be used to save cash, or to invest in stocks and shares.

 For the 2016/17 year tax year, you may pay an annual allowance of £15,240 into a cash ISA, a stocks and shares ISA, or one of each in any tax year.
 You pay no income tax on the dividends or interest that you receive from an ISA, and any profits you receive from investments are free of capital gains tax.
 Learn more about ISAs here.

 You must be over 16 to qualify for a cash ISA, and over 18 for a stocks and shares ISA; for under-18 ISAs, see Junior ISAs below.

 Flexible ISAs, which were introduced in the UK in 2016 as a new entry in the tax-efficient investing field, function a lot like cash ISAs but with an added flaxibility.
 You can take money out of a Flexible ISA at any point and return it in the same tax year without it reducing your current year's tax-free allowance.

 Help to Buy ISA

 The Help to Buy ISA, which is designed to help first-time buyers save money towards buying their first home, were introduced on 1 December 2015.